ctodmia/portfolio/README.md

 # portfolio
-A one-page portfolio website for software engineers to display thier work to clients and employers
+A one-page portfolio website for software engineers to display their work to clients and employers